AlaskaAirlines/AuroDocsSite/src/content/markdown/philosophy.md

 We focus on the journey and meet people where they are, providing value in the right way, at the right time, on the right device.

 ### Engaging
-Like that of a trusted flight attendant, our digital experiences create smile-inducing moments through connections that feel human and genuine.
-We inspire connection, curiosity, and discovery each day as we guide guests through otherwise complex tasks creating moments of ease and delight.
+Like a trusted flight attendant, our digital experience inspires smile-inducing moments with connections that feel human and genuine.
+We inspire curiosity, discovery, and delight each day as guests work through otherwise complex tasks with ease and confidence.

-Our personality stands out, elevating the brand and exciting people to further interact.
+Our personality stands out, elevating the brand and exciting people to interact further.